KumoCorp/kumomta/docs/tutorial/quickstart.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ClJX5mIxy7g?si=GcpBpegzsTRz01H5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Prerequisites

-This tutorial assumes the reader has a basic understanding of Linux administration, experience installing and managing an [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent), a provisioned physical or virtual machine, and a minimal installer for Rocky Linux 9.
+This tutorial requires the following:

+* A basic understanding of Linux administration.
+* Experience installing and managing an [MTA](https://en.wikipedia.org/wiki/Message_transfer_agent), preferably in a high-volume sending environment.
+* A provisioned physical or virtual machine.
+* A minimal installer for Rocky Linux 9.

+!!!danger
+    Reaching the inbox in bulk requires extensive knowledge and experience in both MailOps and Deliverability.
+If you have not previously operated a high-volume email sending environment we do *not* recommend taking this step lightly.
+Those without the requisite skills are strongly recommended to utilize a SaaS relay solution.

 1. Provision an AWS t2.xlarge (or larger) instance (or any physical or virtual server with at least 4 CPUs, 16Gb RAM, 300Gb Hard Drive).